ECNTechnology/ecn-kb/guides/mycloudpbx/virtual-fax.md

 The below failure receipt indicates that the outbound FAX failed after myCloudPBX attempted to send it 5 times.

 **Common causes of FAX failure:**
+* The FAX number is incorrect.
+* The FAX number is unreachable and does not answer the call from myCloudPBX.
-* The receiving FAX is attempting to use a high speed transmission that is not compatible with myCloudPBX.
+* The receiving FAX machine is attempting to use a high speed transmission mode that is not compatible with myCloudPBX.
-* The receiving FAX number is unreachable and does not answer the call from myCloudPBX.
-* The receiving FAX is using Error Correction Mode (**ECM**).
+* The receiving FAX machine is using Error Correction Mode (**ECM**).